Super Nintendo / Super Famicom

 RGB SCART Cables and sync information

 All original (large) versions of the Super Nintendo and Super Famicom (NTSC & PAL) can output RGB without a modification, however each region requires a different cable.
 The SNES Mini / Famicom Jr. require a modification before an RGB cable can be used (see the SNES Mini page for more info).
 Also, if you’re not sure what csync is, I strongly recommend reading the sync page before continuing.
 Here are your cable choices:

-PAL Super Nintendo systems output 12v on the csync pin and if you tried to use an NTSC / csync cable on a PAL system, you could damage your equipment!
+These systems output 12v on the csync pin and if you tried to use an NTSC / csync cable on a PAL system, you could damage your equipment!!!
 Also, PAL cables require different components to send the proper signals to PAL displays, so you should never use an NTSC cable on a PAL system (or vice versa).

-In most scenarios*, the best RGB cables to use with PAL SNES systems are either the basic-shielded cables that get sync from the luma pin, or fully shieleded that get sync from cvbs (composite video).
+In most scenarios*, the best RGB cables to use with PAL SNES systems are either the basic-shielded cables that get sync from the luma pin, or fully shielded that get sync from cvbs (composite video).
 An easier choice is the universal cable linked above:

-*If your display, processor or switch requires csync, you’ll either need to include a sync stripper in the cable, or make sure one is in your setup chain (such as the gscartsw).
+*If your display, processor or switch requires csync, you’ll either need to use the universal cable, or make sure a sync stripper is in your setup chain (such as the gscartsw).
 Once again, please make sure to never use use an NTSC cable in a PAL system!

 SNES Mini / Famicom Jr. systems require modifications for both csync output and RGB output (please see the SNES Mini RGB mod page for RGB info).
 You can purchase an RGB cable that get sync from composite video (same cable as listed above), but I strongly recommend you connect csync instead: